evoteum/planzococom/README.md

 [//]: # (This is a space for ≥0 sections to be included,)
 [//]: # (each of which must have their own titles.)

+## Repository Configuration

+> [!WARNING]
+> This repo is controlled by OpenTofu in the [estate-repos](https://github.com/evoteum/estate-repos) repository.
+>
+> Manual configuration changes will be overwritten the next time OpenTofu runs.

 [//]: # (## API)